Why Sharing Code is Benevolent and Sustainable

 Shared libraries offer quick access to solutions for common development problems.
 Incorporating shared libraries vetted by the developer community makes your entire codebase easier for other developers to understand and, ultimately, more sustainable.
 Why do the developers at Mightybyes use shared libraries whenever we can?
+It might have something to do with our dedication to sustainable web design.

 Shared Libraries Mean You Do Less Work